-Learn about different nursing programs and discover which nursing degree may be right for you.
+Learn about different types of nursing degrees and discover which program may be right for your goals.

-There are many programs and affordable education options available to nursing students.
-But before you attend school you need to decide which programs work best based on your career goals, time frame and current lifestyle.
+There are many types of nursing degrees and affordable education options available to nursing students.
+But before you attend school, you need to decide which programs work best based on your career goals, time frame and current lifestyle.
 Making a sound decision on your education will help set your nursing career up for success.

 LPN or LVN Education Degree